LOVE-DOCTOR/MultiTrain/README.md

                                         #read more in the imbalanced learn documentation before using this parameter
                         )
 ```
-In continuation of the code snippet above, incase you're confused about the different sampling methods you could use after setting imbalanced to True when working on an imalanced dataset, a code snippet is provided below to return a list of all the sampling methods available.
+In continuation of the code snippet above, if you're unsure about the various sampling techniques accessible after setting imbalanced to True when working on an imbalanced dataset,
+a code snippet is provided below to generate a list of all available sampling techniques.

 ```python
 from MultiTrain import MultiClassifier